Sustainability

 Doing Our Part

 Over the past 6 years, we have worked hard to eliminate single-use plastic from the Wooden Boat Festival; we’ve done away with plastic bottles, cups, straws, and utensils, and we’ve established a robust multi-stream recycling program.
-This year we are collaborating with Leave No Trace to help make our commitment to minimizing waste even stronger.
+This year we are collaborating with Sailors for the Sea to help make our commitment to minimizing waste even stronger.

 Doing Our Part

 Over the past 6 years, we have worked hard to eliminate single-use plastic from the Wooden Boat Festival; we’ve done away with plastic bottles, cups, straws, and utensils, and we’ve established a robust multi-stream recycling program.
-This year we are collaborating with Leave No Trace to help make our commitment to minimizing waste even stronger.
+This year we are collaborating with Sailors for the Sea to help make our commitment to minimizing waste even stronger.

 Our Part